 Competition between the Compton and photoelectric effects

-Two main processes of gamma interaction with matter compete in the energy range of radioactivity gamma of (from a few keV to 1 or 2 MeV).
-As can be seen on the examples of carbon and lead, the outcome of the competition depends on the gamma energy, the electron density andatomic nucleus electric charge Z. The interaction probabilities for photoelectric effect are far higher from those of the Compton effect in the low energy range.
+The two main processes of gamma interaction with matter compete in the energy range of radioactivity gamma (from a few keV to 1 or 2 MeV).
+As can be seen on the examples of carbon and lead, the outcome of the competition depends on the gamma energy, the electron density and the atomic nucleus electric charge Z. The interaction probabilities for photoelectric effect are far higher from those of the Compton effect in the low energy range.
 Compton Effect becomes dominant for energies above 600 keV for lead and only 20 keV for carbon.

 The effects of gamma rays are much less localized thant those of alpha and beta rays.
 They are felt in larger volumes.
 This is why the gamma rays of cobalt-60 are used for example for food sterilization and disinfection of mummies.
 Low dose of gamma are used for medical diagnosis because they are less harmful in case of internal radiation.
 For this reason, technetium-99m, which is one of the few nuclei that emits only gamma, is highly prized.